-Table 2-1 Certificate Condition Compliance Status EM&CP Section/ Appendix applicable EM&CP and relevant sections of this Certificate and the BMPs, including, without limitation, section 11 of the BMPs. [as amended by Order Approving Amendment Issued September 21, 2020] Sept.
-30, 2022 (DMM Item 898).
-2020, most recently on February 16, 2022 (DMM Item 847).
-12 The Certificate Holders shall promptly notify the Secretary in writing should they decide not to complete construction of all or any portion of the Facility and shall serve a copy of such notice upon all parties to this proceeding.
+Table 2-1 I Certificate Condition (Changes by Amendments and the Certificate Order in red) CHPE Response EM&CP Section/ Appendix 12 The Certificate Holders shall promptly notify the Secretary in writing should they decide not to complete construction of all or any portion of the Facility and shall serve a copy of such notice upon all parties to this proceeding.
 CHPE will comply Section 3.3 13 This Certificate may be vacated on notice to the Certificate Holders if (a) the Certificate Holders has not submitted the EM&CP or the initial Segment EM&CP to the Commission for its review within 12 months of the date upon which Certificate Holders has received all permits and approvals required for the commencement of construction of the Facility from any and all governmental agencies and authorities having jurisdiction with respect thereto, and any finding made or action taken by any such agency or authority that is subjected to administrative and/or judicial review has been conclusively upheld as a result of such review, or the time period for the initiation of any such review has definitively expired, or (b) unless reasonable cause as defined in this Condition is shown, the Certificate Holders has not commenced construction of the Facility on or before the date that is six months following the approval by the Commission of the EM&CP for the initial Segment EM&CP submitted to the Commission, or the date that is 18 months following the date of the grant of this Certificate, whichever is later.
 Reasonable cause may include delays in the issuance of permits and approvals required for the Facility by federal agencies and other circumstances beyond the reasonable control of the Certificate Holders.
 CHPE will comply Section 1.2; see permitting status report filed February 16, 2022 (DMM Item 847).
 14 The Certificate Holders shall integrate and coordinate maintenance of the Facility with that of adjacent facilities, structures, and property in accordance with the EM&CP.
 CHPE will comply Appendix F